LatentKeypointGAN: Controlling Images via Latent Keypoints: Introduction

+Inspired by the control of autoencoder-based techniques and by the improved image quality of GANs, we introduce keypoint locations and associated feature embeddings as latent variables in the generator network of a GAN.
+Thereby, the location and appearance of image parts is separated and can be controlled.
+Figure~\ref{fig:teaser} shows how \emph{LatentKeypointGAN} enables editing the output image by changing the keypoint position, adding or removing points, and exchanging associated appearance embeddings locally while maintaining a high image quality that approaches that of existing GANs.

+We target an unsupervised setting in that the position, extend, and appearance of \emph{parts} (image regions that share appearance and belong together) is learned from unlabelled example images.
+It eases the application to new domains, where large image collections are available but exact segmentation masks or part labels are missing.
+By using the GAN objective in favor of image quality, we cannot rely on the equivariance constraints that are established for autoencoders setups.
+Instead, we introduce new auxiliary objective functions and control the flow of information in the network to re-instantiate equivariance properties and to disentangle pose and appearance.

-The difficulty of such unsupervised learning approaches lies in finding the right implicit bias to facilitate the desired disentanglement \cite{locatello2019challenging}.
-LatentKeypointGAN is designed as a two-stage GAN architecture that is trained end-to-end on the standard GAN objective.
+LatentKeypointGAN is designed as a two-stage GAN architecture that is trained end-to-end.
 In the first step, a generator network turns the input values sampled from a normal distribution into 2D keypoint locations and their associated encoding.
-We ensure with suitable layer connectivity that some of the encodings are correlated while others remain independent.
+We ensure with suitable neural network pathways that some of the encodings are correlated while others remain independent.
 These generated keypoints are then mapped to spatial heatmaps of increasing resolution.
 The heatmaps define the position of the keypoints and their support sets the influence range of their respective encodings.
-In the second step, a SPADE-like \citep{park2019semantic} image generator turns these spatial encodings into a complete and realistic image.
+In the second step, a SPADE-like \cite{park2019semantic} image generator turns these spatial encodings into a complete and realistic image.
+Although entirely unsupervised, the learned keypoints meaningfully align with the image landmarks, such as a keypoint linked to the nose when generating images of faces, enabling the desired editing.
+As a byproduct, we can learn a separate keypoint detector on generated image-keypoint pairs for unsupervised keypoint detection, which we utilize to quantify localization accuracy.

-We summarize our contributions below: \begin{enumerate} \item Development of a GAN-based framework for image manipulation and keypoint detection; \item Design of a keypoint generator that models dependent and independent factors explicitly; \item Empirical study comparing different editing methods in terms of perceptual quality; \item A new methodology for keypoint detection that contests established autoencoder methods. \end{enumerate}
+We summarize our contributions below: \begin{enumerate} \item A GAN-based framework for handle-based image manipulation requires less user input than existing techniques and that succeeds on more diverse domains; \item A new GAN-based methodology for keypoint detection that contests established autoencoder methods; \item A new metric to compare part disentanglement across existing models. \end{enumerate}